U.S. blocks MoneyGram sale to China's Ant Financial

 Ant Financial and MoneyGram said they will now explore and develop initiatives to work together in remittance and digital payments in China, India, the Philippines and other Asian markets, as well as in the United States.
 This cooperation will take the form of commercial agreements, one of the sources said.

-CFIUS only reviews mergers and acquisitions, so any arrangements reached by Ant Financial and MoneyGram that do not involve a transaction would not be subject to its review.
+Any arrangements reached by Ant Financial and MoneyGram that do not involve a transaction would not be subject to review by CFIUS.

+Some U.S. lawmakers, including Republican Senators Pat Roberts and Jerry Moran, had written to Treasury Secretary Steven Mnuchin, who also serves as chairman of CFIUS, to express concern that Ant Financial’s acquisition of MoneyGram could pose national security threats, arguing that the information of U.S. citizens, including military personnel, could be compromised.

+Ant Financial had argued that MoneyGram’s data infrastructure would remain in the United States, with personal information encrypted or held in secure facilities on U.S. soil.
+It had also pointed to existing U.S. regulations that call for such protections.

 “What is more likely to happen at this point is that MoneyGram will sell to another company, and one company that has shown interest in the past is Euronet,” said Gil Luria, an equity analyst at D.A.
 Davidson & Co.